FIWARE/tutorials.Step-by-Step/docs/big-data-analysis.md

-Obviously in reality our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution which is processing a continous stream of context-data events.
+Obviously in reality our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution which is processing a continuous stream of context-data events.

 # Architecture